 3. There will be lots of condensation – The chances are good that you’ll experience some moisture around the windows and ceiling from the difference in outside and inside temperatures.
 Keeping a vent or a window open a little bit will help to reduce condensation.

 4. Use window and vent insulators – Your windows and vents are huge spots for losing heat, so add a little insulation to those spots.
-You still can leave these open a little to reduce condensation, but try to keep the rest covered to help keep the cold out.
+You still can leave these open a little to reduce condensation, but try to keep the rest covered to help keep the cnew out.

 5. Choose a campsite that gets sun in the daytime – This will help to keep things a little warmer, and that residual warmth can help a little during the night hours as well.